-Our success to date has depended, and will continue to depend, largely on the skills, efforts and motivation of Christopher Meaux, our Chief Executive Officer, and on the other members of our senior management team, who generally have significant experience with the company and within our industry.
-We have also depended on David Pringle, our Chief Financial Officer, who will retire effective March 31, 2019.
-In addition, Waitr depends on the continued service of key operating personnel.
+Our success to date has depended, and will continue to depend, largely on the skills, efforts and motivation of Christopher Meaux, our Chief Executive Officer, and Dave Pringle, our Chief Financial Officer, and on the other members of its senior management team, who generally have significant experience with the company and within our industry.
+Waitr also depends on the continued service of key operating personnel.
 We also rely on our Chief Architect, Manuel Rivero, and Director of Engineering, Travis Boudreaux, for overseeing our core technology development.
 We also anticipate growth in diners and restaurants due to having the benefit of a relationship with our directors Tilman J. Fertitta and Steven L. Scheinthal and Fertitta Entertainment, Inc., Landry's and other entities or businesses associated with Messrs.
 Fertitta or Scheinthal.
 Although we anticipate a great deal of support and benefit from relationships with these individuals or entities, our results of operations could suffer if contractual relationships fail to materialize from these associations, such relationships are terminated or we lose either individual as a director.
 If for any reason the services of our key personnel, particularly Messrs.
-Meaux, Rivero or Boudreaux were to become unavailable, there could be a material adverse effect on our business, financial condition, results of operations, cash flows and prospects.
+Meaux, Pringle, Rivero or Boudreaux were to become unavailable, there could be a material adverse effect on our business, financial condition, results of operations, cash flows and prospects.